TIBCOSoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 Note that the quotes must be escaped on the command line.

 It is also possible to define a local license file under the user's home directory, containing the Activation Service URL(s).
-However, because a license configuration file in a Streambase application archive takes precedence over a local license file, the `src/main/configurations/license.conf` file must be deleted from the project in order for the local license file to be used.
+However, because a license configuration file in a Streaming application archive takes precedence over a local license file, the `src/main/configurations/license.conf` file must be deleted from the project in order for the local license file to be used.
 Note that the use of local license files is not recommended for production deployments, because it requires that each machine running Streaming